 Before you can start using URP, you need to configure it.
 To do this, you need to create a Scriptable Render Pipeline Asset and adjust your Graphics settings.

 Creating the Universal Render Pipeline Asset

-The Universal Render Pipeline Asset controls the global rendering and quality settings of your Project, and creates the rendering pipeline instance.
+The Universal Render Pipeline Asset (URP Asset) contains the global rendering and quality settings of your project, and creates the rendering pipeline instance.
 The rendering pipeline instance contains intermediate resources and the render pipeline implementation.

 To create a Universal Render Pipeline Asset:

 - In the Editor, go to the Project window.